 Your differentiators are the things that set your brand apart from your competitors.
 Your business model and brand strategy will help determine these, but your brand messaging needs to be able to convey these to customers.

 You can define your differentiators by listing what makes you better and different to others in your industry.
-Think about things such as your target customer, your ingredients or materials, your service, your price point, your values.
+Think about things such as your target customer, your ingredients or materials, your service, your price point, and your values.
 Anything that you do differently from everyone else can be a differentiator.

 Once you have a list, pick three or four of them that you think will be most meaningful to your audience and then concentrate on communicating these through your marketing materials.